 You can customize the CMPivot query as per your need and requirement.
-The following is the main CMPivot entity used is Softwareupdate.
-The CMPivot entity helps to find out A software update applicable but not installed on the device.
+Following is the main CMPivot entity used is Softwareupdate.
+The CMPivot entity helps to find out if A software update is applicable but not installed on the device.

 entity | operator1 | operator2 | ...

 The following is the sample CMPivot query that shall help you to understand the entity called Softwareupdate and the views which are required to get the SCCM patching report working.
 Hence we have done a tough job for you.
 Now, you just need to replace the following to get the query working for you.